 Thankfully, opening a business bank account is relatively simple.
 To start a business account, most banks will require a “bank kit.”
 A bank kit contains certified copies of most of the documents you’ve been collecting so far, such as your Operating Agreement and Certificate of Organization, and other important items such as your LLC’s EIN.

 Many LLC formation services will assemble a bank kit for your LLC as part of their services as well, making it easier to open a dedicated bank account for your business.

 Congratulations on deciding to start your Iowa LLC!
 Starting your own business is an adventure and just like any good adventure, you’ll need the right equipment to succeed.
 Luckily for you, choosing an LLC as your business structure gives you advantages like limited liability and asset protection to keep your personal assets and finances safe in case of disaster.
 You also get the added security of keeping your information off the public record and safe from nefarious online criminals.

-If you’ve chosen to forgo an LLC formation service and file all of the paperwork yourself, then these are the five steps you’ll need to follow to form your Iowa LLC.
+If you’ve chosen to forgo an LLC formation service and file the paperwork yourself, then these are the five steps you’ll need to follow to form your Iowa LLC.

 - Obtain the Articles of Organization form